Back to First Alert Guides

 What Usually Goes Wrong

-• WiFi password contains characters the detector cannot process
+• WiFi password has characters the detector can't process

-• Detector too far from the router for reliable signal
+• Detector too far from the router (ceiling-mounted)

 Official Manufacturer Manual

-Download the Official First Alert Onelink Smart Smoke & CO Detector Manual
+View First Alert Onelink Smart Smoke & CO Detector Online Manual

 Need More Help?
 First Alert Support